Braayy/BetterGUI/README.md

 BetterGUI uses a POO approach for simplicity, so using it is just like creating a class.

 First, `GUIListener.register(JavaPlugin)` should be called on the plugin's `onEnable()` method.
 This is where all events are handled, so if it is not registered, nothing about clicking and closing will work.
+Calling this method twice will cause a warning to be logged in the console.

 ### Basics
 For a common GUI, create a class extending `GUI`.